 My father was in printing with GSA as I was growing up and I was able to spend time at his plant.
-I never met anyone that took so much pride in his job as my father.
-This was my first introduction to printing.
+I never met anyone who took so much pride in his job as my father did.

 What is your favorite issue?

 Every issue is always exciting.
 When I pick up the first issue at the printer, it still feels like Christmas every time.
-However, for me our premier issue will always be my favorite.
-To take something from concept to actual inception is an amazing feeling, and it was always have a warm spot in my heart!
+However, for me, our premier issue will always be my favorite.
+To take something from concept to inception is an amazing feeling, and it will always have a warm spot in my heart!

 What is your home’s design style?

-I am a minimalist….
-I hate clutter (although you can’t tell that from my office always), I even have a hard time putting things on the walls… I like clean and simple, and lots of color.
+I am a minimalist.
+I hate clutter—although you can’t always tell that from my office!
+I even have a hard time putting things on the walls.
+I like clean and simple, but lots of color.